 - Decisions of the arbitrators shall be promptly rendered after consideration of the case, and the evidence submitted by the controverting parties shall be returned promptly.

-- The Chairman of the Arbitration Panel shall prepare a written decision in each case and a copy of same shall be submitted to the applicant and respondent companies on the form supplied on the reserve side and the Arbitration Statement, by the Arbitration Secretary who shall retain the original.
+- The Chairman of the Arbitration Panel shall prepare a written decision in each case and a copy of same shall be submitted to applicant and respondent companies of the form supplied on the reverse side and the Arbitration Statement, by the Arbitration Secretary who shall retain the original.

 - The decision of an Arbitration Panel shall include the following minimum information:

 - brief statement of the basis of the findings, such as lack of proof, degree of negligence of the respective parties, other controlling principles of law at the discretion of the arbitration panel